 Grammy-winning band Gorillaz have been busy rolling out new album singles for their forthcoming project, Song Machine.
-Thus far, the album is shaping up to be a collaborative playground featuring joint efforts with slowthai and Slaves, Fatoumata Diawara, Peter Hook and Georgia, and now Tony Allen and UK rapper Skepta.
-The British virtual band’s fourth record, “How Far?,” is meant to honor the legendary Nigerian drummer and Afrobeat pioneer Tony Allen, who died just days ago, April 30, at the age of 79 from an aortic aneurysm.
+Thus far, the album is shaping up to be a collaborative playground featuring joint efforts with slowthai and Slaves, Fatoumata Diawara, and Peter Hook and Georgia.
+The Damian Albarn-led virtual rock band is taking pause from the project releases to release a new tune featuring the late Tony Allen and UK rapper Skepta.
+Titled “How Far?,” the track is meant to honor the legendary Nigerian drummer and Afrobeat pioneer Tony Allen, who died just days ago, April 30, at the age of 79 from an aortic aneurysm.

 Allen has been featured on several Gorillaz tracks over the years.
 The group’s frontman, Damian Albarn, formed a supergroup with Allen back in 2006 called The Good, the Bad & the Queen.
 To honor his memory further, Albarn posted a tribute to the late musician on Twitter.
 The video shows Allen drumming and is captioned with a quote from him saying “There is no end.”

 There is no end – Tony Allen pic.twitter.com/a5fHxFgvYm